TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 Once we have defined how we want to split the model among several devices, we will enable data parallelism to process more samples from the dataset in parallel.
 To do this, we will create `N` copies of the model (remember that each copy will be composed of `Pipeline Parallel Size X Tensor Parallel Size` devices) and divide the dataset into `N` splits, providing each copy with a different split.
 This parallelism degree is the simplest to implement and has the least overhead since it only adds a collective call to synchronize the gradients in each training step.

-Gradient synchronization in Nanotron will be done by [`wrapping the models`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/trainer.py#L801) with the [`DistributedDataParallel`](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel) class from PyTorch.
-Additionally, we will create the same Dataset and DataLoader in each and every process, and with the help of the [`DistributedSampler`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/dataloader.py#L431C19-L431C37), we will divide the indices of the Dataset among the different data parallel groups.
+Gradient synchronization in Nanotron⚡️ will be done by [`wrapping the models`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/trainer.py#L801) with the [`DistributedDataParallel`](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel) class from PyTorch.
+Additionally, we will create the same `Dataset` and `DataLoader` in each and every process, and with the help of the [`DistributedSampler`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/dataloader.py#L431C19-L431C37), we will divide the indices of the `Dataset` among the different data parallel groups.

 <img src="img/nanosets.png">
-<em>Check my [blog post](https://tj-solergibert.github.io/post/torchs-datasets-and-dataloaders/) about Datasets & DataLoaders for more details!</em>
+<em>Check my <a href="https://tj-solergibert.github.io/post/torchs-datasets-and-dataloaders/">blog post</a> about Datasets & DataLoaders for more details!</em>

 You may wonder why we create the same `Dataset` and `DataLoader` in all processes if only the first stage of the pipeline and the last need the inputs and the labels, respectively.
-Nanotron addresses this issue with [`TensorPointer`s](https://github.com/huggingface/nanotron/blob/main/src/nanotron/parallel/pipeline_parallel/tensor_pointer.py#L5), which indicate where the inputs come from and where to send the outputs in each stage of the pipeline.
+Nanotron⚡️ addresses this issue with [`TensorPointers`](https://github.com/huggingface/nanotron/blob/main/src/nanotron/parallel/pipeline_parallel/tensor_pointer.py#L5), which indicate where the inputs come from and where to send the outputs in each stage of the pipeline.
 We will create them in the [collator](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/dataloader.py#L329), the last step before feeding data into the model, so the shard of the model on each device will get either the inputs (the first pipeline stage will get tokenized samples from the dataset), the labels (for computing the loss in the last stage of the pipeline), or a `TensorPointer` to know whether to consume data from the `DataLoader` or receive the inputs from antoher pipeline stage.

-Finally, Nanotron also incorporates the [`Zero-1 optimizer`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/optim/zero.py#L25).
+Finally, Nanotron⚡️ also incorporates the [`Zero-1 optimizer`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/optim/zero.py#L25).
 Without going into too much detail, this optimizer shards the optimizer states across the data parallel groups, which reduces memory consumption and allows us to increase the batch size.
 To activate it, we only need to specify it in the YAML config file (`optimizer.zero_stage = 1`).

 <img src="img/zero1.png">